devidutta-learn/movie-recommender-system/README.md

 ## Code
 The code consists of the following steps:

-Loading and exploring the dataset
+Loading and exploring the dataset.
-Preprocessing the data and creating feature vectors for the movies Computing the cosine similarity matrix for the movies Defining a function to generate recommendations for a given movie title Testing the system with some examples
+Preprocessing the data and creating feature vectors for the movies.
+Computing the cosine similarity matrix for the movies.
+Defining a function to generate recommendations for a given movie title.
+Testing the system with some examples

 ## Results